 - Nipples with trays lead to higher condemnation rates.

 Some believe that the bacteria collected in catch trays leads to higher condemnation rates at the plant during processing.
 While trays may collect bacteria, they also prevent spillage, leading to drier floors and therefore less bacteria in your litter.
 Catch trays have lower bacterial counts than wet litter, and without the use of trays birds are constantly walking around and pecking at higher contamination areas on the floor.
 Regardless of whether you use trays, your birds will be exposed to bacteria, but the bacteria found in trays is much less of a threat due to its lower concentration.
 Wet litter however, has a higher bacterial count, is in continuous contact with birds and is difficult to eliminate, ultimately affecting performance and profits.

 - Standard flow nipples will supply adequate water to larger birds; Nipples with trays are unnecessary.

 Another common myth is that standard flow nipples will supply adequate water to larger birds and deliver the same results, but what isn’t taken into account is time.
 The more time that a bird spends at a nipple, the more caloric energy it uses.
 Additionally, if a bird spends too much time at a drinker, they are preventing another bird from using it.
-Birds also may also get distracted and walk away from the nipple before getting enough water if it takes too long to satisfy their needs.
+Birds may also get distracted and walk away from the nipple before getting enough water if it takes too long to satisfy their needs.
 When higher volume nipples are used, birds are hydrated quicker, allowing them to get the proper amount of water and expend less caloric energy for ideal performance.
 Pairing higher volume nipples with catch trays allows growers to reap the benefits of improved hydration without fear of excess litter moisture.